 - Punitive: When a defendant has engaged in extremely egregious behavior, sometimes additional compensation is available.
 Courts allow these damages, not so much to make victims whole, but to punish the wrongdoer and make an example of him or her in order to deter future parties from that behavior.
 These damages, it should be remembered, are rare and difficult to obtain.
 To learn more about punitive damages in Texas dram shop cases, click here.

 Evidence For Your Dram Shop Case

 Simply being victimized, sadly, is not enough to prove your losses.
-You need a skilled drunk driving attorney who knows more than the Texas rules of evidence backwards and forwards.
-You need more than a lawyer with significant experience in front of juries.
-You also need a lawyer with access to, and the resources for, the expert testimony that could well be required to prove your case.
+You need a skilled drunk driving attorney who knows the Texas rules of evidence backwards and forwards.
+You need a lawyer with significant experience in front of juries.
+And of course, you need a lawyer with access to, and the resources for, the expert testimony that could well be required to prove your case.
 In the past, we have retained and utilized the following experts to secure all the compensation our clients deserve:

 - Forensic examiners

 - Toxicology experts

 An inexperienced attorney may not know the requirements of introducing and effectively employing expert testimony.
 To convince a jury that the damages you are alleging are grounded in objective reality, you will need people testifying on your behalf who are trained in these complicated fields.
 Juries are made up of everyday people who cannot understand the intricacies of, say, extrapolating out decades of what your lost loved one would have made in his or her career given their education, experience, and earning potential without help.